LexPredict/lexpredict-contraxsuite/docker/README.md

     If you are going to access Contraxsuite via the Internet it is better to use HTTPS instead of HTTP.
     If you agree to setup the certificates the script will install "certbot" from Letsencrypt, prepare the certificates and configure Contraxsuite to use them.
-    Take into account that "certbot" will ask few more questions like: overall confirmation, email address, allow sharing the email address on the Letsencrypt side e.t.c.
+    Take into account that "certbot" will ask few more questions like: overall cofirmation, email address, allow sharing the email address on the Letsencrypt side e.t.c.
     5. Internal IP address for Docker Swarm cluster.
     This IP address will be used for advertising in Docker Swarm.